citusdata/citus_docs/develop/api_metadata.rst

   This table is a part of Citus Enterprise Edition.
 Please `contact us <https://www.citusdata.com/about/contact_us>`_ to obtain this functionality.

-The ``pg_dist_poolinfo`` table holds the host, port and database name for Citus to use when connecting to a node through a connection pooler.
-This table is specific to connection pooling rather than direct connections between nodes, and overrides the values in :ref:`pg_dist_node <pg_dist_node>`.
+If you want to use a connection pooler to connect to a node, you can specify the pooler options using ``pg_dist_poolinfo``.
+This metadata table holds the host, port and database name for Citus to use when connecting to a node through a pooler.

+If pool information is present, Citus will try to use these values instead of setting up a direct connection.
+The pg_dist_poolinfo information in this case supersedes :ref:`pg_dist_node <pg_dist_node>`.

 +----------+---------+---------------------------------------------------+
 | Name     | Type    | Description                                       |